instructlab/taxonomy/docs/skills-triage.md

 # Triaging Skills:

-Skills triage is the practice of reviewing existing pull requests (PR) to make sure they're relevant, actionable, and have all the information needed to be fully evaluated by both the Taxonomy Triage team (Triagers, @taxonomy-triagers) and the Taxonomy Approvers (Approvers, @taxonomy-approvers).
+Skills triage is the practice of reviewing existing [skill pull requests (PRs)](https://github.com/instruct-lab/taxonomy/pulls?q=is%3Apr+is%3Aopen+label%3Askill) to make sure they're relevant, actionable, and have all the information needed to be fully evaluated by both the Taxonomy Triage team (Triagers, @taxonomy-triagers) and the Taxonomy Approvers (Approvers, @taxonomy-approvers).

 Triagers should review open pull requests and use labels to manage their state and any actions needed.
 Triagers are also encouraged to provide informative and helpful comments either back to the contributor, to other Triagers or to the Approvers.
 And remember to be nice.